 - command ping -i 5 google.com &

-bash job control system that looks like this:
+bash job control system will return output like this:

 However, you can also type commands at the same time.
 The background process’s output will be mixed among the input and output of your foreground processes, but it will not interfere with the execution of the foreground processes.

-To see all stopped or backgrounded processes, you can use the
+To list all stopped or backgrounded processes, you can use the

 Output+ Running command ping -i 5 google.com &

-This shows that we currently have a single background process running.
+This indicates that you currently have a single background process running.
 The

-represents the command's "job spec" or job number.
-We can reference this with other job and process control commands, like
+represents the command’s job spec or job number.
+You can reference this with other job and process control commands, like

 bg by preceding the job number with a percentage sign.
-In this case, we'd reference this job as
+In this case, you’d reference this job as

-We can stop the current background process in a few ways.
-The most straight forward way is to use the
+You can stop the current background process in a few ways.
+The most straightforward way is to use the

-kill command with the associate job number.
-For instance, we can kill our running background process by typing:
+kill command with the associated job number.
+For instance, you can kill your running background process by typing: